gabrielpasquantonio/Ecommerce-Las-Antillas/retro3.md

 ___
 + ## ___Less of:___
     ```
  -

 ___

 + ## ___Stop doing___
     ```
     Using the same coding for similar tasks.

 ___

 + ## ___Positive aspects:___
     ```

-        - We had a fluent communication during the working process.
-And started organizing better the task division.
+        -Once the thing got tough, the team members did not back down or give up.
+Consistency is the key word

         //